In very early 2020, I managed to get in a 2 week road trip under my belt that spanned across most of the Western US.

 6) Russia Gulch:

-Russia Gulch was right on the California Coast, south of Fort Bragg and because nighttime hit when we were crossing it and we had a schedule to keep, we had to miss it.
-Russia Gulch is on my list of the top 10 places to visit on the California Coast and I will see it next time.
+Russia Gulch was right on the California Coast, south of Fort Bragg and it is a very beautiful, yet small state park.
+Russia Gulch is also on my list of the top 10 places to visit on the California Coast and I will see it next time.

 7) Fern Canyon: